AyyanYe/Event-Driven-Product-Inventory-Management/README.md

 ### Environment Variables

 Both applications use environment variables to connect to databases and RabbitMQ.
-Create `.env` files in each app directory with the following configuration:
+Create `.env` files in each app directory using the `.env.example` file:

 ```plaintext
 # Common Variables